-I use a field experiment on relative grading in a large, upper-division economics course at the University of California, San Diego (UCSD) to test the sensitivity of student effort to strategic incentives.
-I present students with a pair of quizzes, each graded such that the top 70 percent of scores in a cohort receiving high grades.
+I use a field experiment on relative grading in a large, upper-division economics course at the University of California, San Diego (UCSD) to test the sensitivity of student effort to cohort size.
+I present students with a pair of quizzes, each graded such that the top 70 percent of scores in a cohort receive high grades.
 For each student, I randomly determine which quiz in the pair will be graded relative to a 10 student cohort and which will be graded relative to a 100 student cohort.
 Since cohort size is randomly assigned to quizzes, I will refer to these as the "10-Student Quiz" and the "100-Student Quiz."
 I measure effort as the time a student spends on a given quiz.
-By comparing a pair of quizzes taken in quick succession, I can use the relative amount of time spent on a given quiz to directly measure the causal impact of cohort size on effort.
-This test both identifies the influence of strategic incentives and provides evidence on many of the possible confounds.
-Additionally, my experiment determines which of the assumptions of the model may need to be adjusted before it can reliably predict effort allocation in the classroom.
+By comparing a pair of quizzes taken in quick succession but with different cohort sizes, I can use the difference in the amount of time spent on the two quizzes to directly measure the causal impact of cohort size on effort.
+This test cleanly identifies the influence of cohort size independent from any other motivations for effort.
+Additionally, my experiment determines which of the assumptions of the model may need to be adjusted before it can reliably predict effort allocation patterns in the classroom.